aws-samples/sample-aws-advanced-jdbc-wrapper-demo/SETUP_AURORA_REFERENCE.md

 ## Overview

-The `setup-aurora.sh` script creates an Aurora PostgreSQL cluster for the AWS JDBC Driver demo.
+The `setup-aurora.sh` script creates an Aurora PostgreSQL cluster with a writer and two read replicas for the AWS JDBC Driver demo.

 **Important**: This script does NOT create VPCs, security groups, or DB subnet groups - it only validates that they exist and are properly configured.